Jump to main content

 1. Education Training of Risk Management

-2. Operational Risk Controls and Self-assessments
+2. Operational Risk Control and Self-Assessment

 3. Establishment of Risk Management Performance Evaluation Criteria

-1. Risk management indicators are developed for the senior management, including the President, based on responsibilities.
+1. Risk management indicators are developed for the senior management (including the President) based on responsibilities.
 These indicators may include asset quality, return on assets, various risk limits, risky assets, credit cost control, effectiveness of credit card scoring models, external credit ratings.
 The achievement of these objectives will affect individual annual performance bonuses.

 3. Performance evaluation scoring criteria for risk-management-related units include indicators such as return on capital, delinquency rate, containment of new delinquent loans, monitoring of various risk limits, and operational risk controls.
 The results will affect the annual performance bonuses of the evaluated units.